 - Supportive faculty mentors that will work hard to stimulate your curiosity, expand your understanding of the world, and help you achieve your personal and professional goals.

 - Interdisciplinary Honors courses that feature various and exciting perspectives on world events, culture, and history

 - High-powered experiential learning, including undergraduate research, internships, special seminars, and projects

-- Scholarly travel opportunities, including international studies in exciting locales such as Paris, Rome and Segovia
+- Scholarly travel opportunities, including international studies in exciting locales such as Rome and London

 - Field experiences in the U.S. to historic landmarks, museums and cultural events